AwakeLion-Robot-Lab/awakelion-logger/README.md

 * Awakelion-Logger is based on async-logger(MPSC) and sync-appender(SPSC) mode, which is inspired from [log4j2](https://logging.apache.org/log4j/2.12.x/).
 * Whole strcuture is based on [sylar-logger](https://github.com/sylar-yin/sylar/blob/master/sylar%2Flog.h), which means that use logger manager singleton class to manage multi-loggers in multi-threads.
 Besides, modern c++ function is inspired from [minilog](https://github.com/archibate/minilog) and [fmtlib](https://github.com/fmtlib).
 * the design of appenders are inspired by `sink` in [spdlog](https://github.com/gabime/spdlog/tree/v1.x/include/spdlog/sinks).
+* you can customize your favorite log event in [settings json](./config/aw_logger_settings.json), and it's changable without build each time.

 ### Core of asynchronous